Karthikr32/bookmyride/README.md

 # BookMyRide 🚍 v1 - *A Full-Featured Bus Booking System*
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; BookMyRide is a robust bus booking system built with Java 21 and Spring Boot, following industry-standard clean MVC architecture to ensure modularity and maintainability.
-It leverages Java core OOP principles for clear separation of concerns across well-defined modules such as user authentication, booking, bus, and location management.
-The system implements secure, role-based access control, optimistic locking for concurrency, and comprehensive logging for critical actions.
-It supports guest and registered user bookings with pagination, sorting, and validation utilities, prioritizing data integrity and scalability.
-This design approach delivers a clean, scalable backend with reusable components, aligned to enterprise-grade development best practices.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; _**BookMyRide**_ is a robust bus booking system built with Java 21 and Spring Boot, designed with clean MVC architecture to ensure modularity, maintainability, and scalability.
+It applies strong OOP principles to clearly separate concerns across modules like user authentication, booking, bus management, and location handling. **Security is a core part of the platform**, powered by Spring Security with JWT-based authentication and role-based access control, ensuring safe interactions for guests, registered users, and management-level authorities.
+The system also implements optimistic locking for concurrency, detailed audit logging for critical actions, and strict validation utilities to maintain data integrity.

+Across the entire application, BookMyRide provides **pagination, sorting, structured error handling, and consistent API responses**, ensuring predictable behavior, easier debugging, and a smoother experience for both users and administrators.
+This architecture delivers a clean, scalable backend with reusable components — aligned with modern, enterprise-grade development best practices.

 ## Tech Used
 **Tech Stack:** Java 21, Spring Boot 3.2, MySQL 8, Maven, JWT, Lombok, Postman